yongcongwang/note/docs/Deep-Learning/11_improve_nn.md

 - Train set, which used to train the neural network and is usually the largest set;
 - Develop(dev) set, which is used to validate the traing result;
-- Testi set, which is used to test the trained neural network.
+- Test set, which is used to test the trained neural network.

 You will try to build a model upon `train set` then try to optimize hyperparamters on `dev set` as much as possible.
 After your model is ready, you can evaluate the model with `test set`.